tesselode/tesselode.github.io/content/articles/2022-04-23-audio-libraries-considered-challenging/index.md

 ## Conclusion

 Making audio libraries is hard.
+I don't know the best way to do it.
+This is just what I've tried and how it went for me.